Get urgent medical help

 Go to a hospital emergency department if you need urgent medical attention.
 Hospital emergency departments provide 24 hour emergency care.

-You should only go to an emergency department if you’re badly hurt or sick, you can see a general practitioner for other health issues.
+You should only go to an emergency department if you’re badly hurt or sick.
+You can see a general practitioner for other health issues.

 To find the closest emergency department to you, use find a health service on the healthdirect website.